cpierard/cpierard.github.io/about.markdown

 <!--<p align="justify"> During my career, I have worked on research projects related to Atmospheric Physics and Physical Oceanography that involved numerical simulations, data processing and observational fieldwork.</p>  />-->

 <p align="justify"> I'm interested in the study of large scale flows in the ocean using numerical simulations and direct observations.
-I believe in the necessity of doing intelligent simplifications of problems and in constructing simple models to understand the underlying physics of certain processes.
-Also, I'm interested in dynamical systems in the atmosphere and the ocean.
-Recently I started digging Information Theory.</p>
+I believe in the necessity of doing intelligent simplifications of problems and in constructing simple models to understand the underlying physics of certain processes.</p>

-<p align="justify"> I'm interested in ocean pollution from a socio-political point of view.
+<p align="justify"> I'm interested in ocean pollution from a socio-political point of view and the Blue Commons.
 I also love caves!
 Especially if they are flooded 🦐🔦.</p>